 The Company maintains its Liquidity and Funding Risk Management policies in accordance with regulatory requirements and ensuring alignment with BNS policies.
-The Head of Treasury will document SIDAC's Liquidity strategy in consultation with BNS Group Treasury in line with the Company's Liquidity Risk Appetite.
+The Head of Treasury will document SIDAC's Liquidity strategy in consultation with BNS Group Treasury and in line with the Company's Liquidity Risk Appetite.
 The Company's liquidity management also takes into consideration BNS' centralised global liquidity management approach under the strategic direction and oversight provided by BNS Group Treasury.
+BNS Global Risk Management also provide advice and counsel with respect to SIDAC's policies, frameworks and ILAAP.